Student or Learner

 Ans.
 The highest aim of life, according to the poetess, is to live for others, to bear hardships to face them courageously and to have the spirit of sacrifice.

 Q6.
 In what ways is the Neem Tree useful to us?

 Ans.
-The Neem Tree, being a patient creature, stops scorching beams of the sun the whole day , and thus, provides us ["with"? - optional] a soothing shade.
-It gives relief to wanderers in hot and sunny places.
+The Neem Tree, being a patient creature, stops scorching beams of the sun the whole day.
+Thus, provides us a soothing shade.
+It gives relief to wanderers in hot and sunny atmosphere.

 Q7.
 What is the main idea of this poem?